 In Maryland, the United States of America, child support payments do not necessarily end when the child reaches the age of 18.
 Parents have an obligatory duty to pay child support until the child reaches the age of emancipation.
-According to Maryland law, child support payments only terminate when the child reaches 18 if he or she has graduated high school by that time.
+According to Maryland law, child support payments only terminate when the minor reaches 18 if he or she has graduated high school by that time.

-In Maryland, there are also special circumstances in which child support payments can be terminated before the child’s 18th birthday or high school graduation.
+In Maryland, there are also special circumstances in which juvenile maintenance payments can be terminated before the juvenile’s 18th birthday or high school graduation.
 For example, the child may make the decision of joining the military before his or her high school graduation.
-In this case parents do not have any further legal obligation to continue supporting the child and may file a motion to terminate their child support payments.
-Also a parent can file to end child support payments before the child’s 18th birthday if he or she has left the residence of the custodial parent’s household.
-The child may make a decision to leave in order to get married or to live on their own.
+In this case parents do not have any further legal obligation to continue supporting the child and may file a motion to terminate their juvenile maintenance payments.
+Also a parent can file to end minor maintenance payments before the juvenile’s 18th birthday if he or she has left the residence of the custodial parent’s household.
+The minor may make a decision to leave in order to get married or to live on their own.
 In the case that the custodial parent agrees to this then the other parent may file for a motion to terminate juvenile maintenance payments.

-If you need a Maryland Child Support lawyer to help you with your Child Support case in Maryland, call us at 888-437-7747.
+If you need a Maryland Child Support lawyer to help you with your juvenile maintenance case in Maryland, call us at 888-437-7747.
 Our Maryland Child Support attorneys can help you.
 B